 What types of conditions or impairments might need to be accommodated?

 Examples of conditions that may qualify for accommodations under the Americans with Disabilities Act (ADA) include, but are not limited to:

-Physical impairments (e.g., Crohn’s disease, pain due to a physical condition or injury, etc.)
+Physical or medical impairments (e.g., Crohn’s disease, pain due to a physical condition or injury, etc.).